-To access Moodle, start by entering "mywpclasses.warnerpacific.edu" in your browser.
-When you get to the login page, log in using your standard WPC username and password.
-Logging in will take you to your Home Page, and you should see "Welcome Your Name" at the top.
-Any classes you are scheduled to teach will appear in the middle section.
+To access Moodle, start by entering "mywpclasses.warnerpacific.edu" in your browser's address bar.
+When you get to the MyWPclasses login page, log in using your standard WPC username and password.
+Logging in will take you to your Dashboard (i.e., home) page, and you should see your name at the top.
+Any classes you are scheduled to teach will appear in the middle section under "Course Overview."

 The system typically auto-generates individual sections of a course and auto-enrolls the instructor three weeks ahead of the course launch date.
 This gives the instructor one full week to make changes and adjustments to the course before students are auto-enrolled in the course two weeks ahead of the launch date.
-Should it become necessary to change the course after this window of time, the instructor may "hide" the course from students while editing, and then make the course visible when the editing is done (to change these settings, click on "Edit Settings" under "Course Administration" on the left-hand side of the course.
-The fourth option is "Visible."
-Select "Show" if you want the course visible, and "Hide" if you do not want students to see the course content).
+Should it become necessary to change the course after this window of time, the instructor may "hide" the course from students while editing, and then make the course visible when the editing is done.
+To change the course visibility setting, click on "Edit Settings" using the "Gear" icon (🏠) located in the upper right corner of every course's home page.
+The fourth option down on the "Edit course settings" page is "Visible."
+Select "Show" if you want the course visible, and "Hide" if you do not want students to see the course content.
 Course sites must be visible (i.e., set to "Show") to students at least one full week prior to the course start date; two weeks is preferable.

-When opening your course site for the first time, the "Faculty Start Here" link and the "Course Launch Checklist" should be your first stops.
+When opening your course site for the first time, the "Faculty Start Here Guide" link and the "Course Launch Checklist" should be your first stops.